Tangzu x HBB Xuan NV

 44.1kHz - 16bit

 Look, I use this song every week to test IEMs.
 And sure the bass is well done, and the piano placement at 00:23 sounds natural but it is not as forward or separated as encountered by Hybrids.
 Still the tone is correct, not showing even a hint of off-timbre.
 As I really start to understand the goals that TANGZU had in regards to both tuning and technicalities.
-Where the overall mood is very analogue ( whatever that means) but that while the attack holds considerable weight at our first 00:54 bass drop.
-It is this attack which shows a style of quality in the yes, the bass is not terribly forward, yet totally separate found into the stage, inhabiting its own private zone.
+Where the overall mood is very analogue (whatever that means) but that while the attack holds considerable weight at our first 00:54 bass drop.
+It is this attack which shows a style of quality in that yes, the bass is not terribly forward, yet totally separate found into the stage, inhabiting its own private zone.
 Such a zone is smooth and round, yet not the very most vibrant I have heard, yet there is no denying it is possibly even more correct here.
 Meaning this song excels at finding each and every one of the known sound constituents alive and real sounding, but more than that, found in their natural space inside the stage.
 And I’m sorry to say, that this song sounds like an IEM made it that was exactly like one in the TANGZU XUAN NV supplied graph here.
 What I’m trying to say is the XUAN NV really holds balance, that it is a form of a correct tune, also even and complete.
 You see I’m learning that it is the most balanced I have heard HBB involved with.
 Now sure I knew such things at the start of the review, yet such a confirmation is double confirmed when hearing a song like this in action.
 It is what it is……that’s all.

 Music conclusion: